durkinza/cdk-networkfirewall-l2/README.md

 ### Quick Start Examples
-For new environments a recommended example can be found on the [standard example here.](docs/example-standard.md)
+For new environments an example that matches the default Security Group rules [can be found here.](docs/example-only-outbound.md)

 If you're adding a firewall to an existing environment that does not have an expectation of normal traffic, try the  [non-obtrusive approach here](docs/example-non-obtrusive.md).
 This example passively monitors packets to build a baseline of "normal" traffic that can then be used as a reference to build appropriate firewall rules.